Politics of the belly: Criticisms

-As a consequence of Bayart's longue duree approach to Africa, critics have accused him of homogenising the African political experience and of rendering static the history of the continent.
+As a consequence of Bayart's longue durée approach to Africa, critics have accused him of homogenising the African political experience and of rendering static the history of the continent.
 Young writes that Bayart reduces Africa to 'soggy pluralism' by refusing to engage with the scope of African experience, while Clapham criticises Bayart for largely ignoring specific events which cause radical change, such as wars, failing states or refugee crises.
 He writes that Bayart uses Africa's past expertly but is weaker when it comes to its present, for example in his neglect of the language of modern African politics, anthropology and demographics (for example Bayart has nothing to say about Africa's extremely young population).

 Bayart, a Frenchman, is also criticised for focusing on Francophone countries to draw conclusions about the entirety of the sub-Saharan continent (with the exception of Ethiopia).
 Furthermore, presumably in an effort to demonstrate African politics, Abbott criticises Bayart's relatively thin treatment of colonialism.

 Young criticises Bayart's cavalier attitude towards individual institutions of African governance.
 Bayart's confidence in his politics of the belly model, Young writes, obviates the need to actually examine any institution, ideology or personality.
 Regardless of type, he argues they demonstrate politics of the belly.